syshe2840-spec/ReSynthApp/privacy.md

 ---

 ## 7. Third-Party Services
-Using third-party services while connected to Begzar VPN is subject to their privacy policies.
+Using third-party services while connected to ReSynth VPN is subject to their privacy policies.

 ---